jiutongzhao/Time-Series-Data-Analysis/README.md

 <p align = 'center'><img src="Figure/figure_sunspot.png" width="60%"/></p>

-Each of these is a time-domain description: we have a quantity (amplitude, voltage, etc.) **as a function of time**.
+Each of these examples is described in the **time domain**—meaning we specify a physical quantity (such as amplitude, voltage, or magnetic field strength) explicitly **as a function of time**.

-Understanding the time-domain behavior of a system is important.
-However, it is often hard to tell **what underlying patterns or oscillations** are present.
-This is where **spectral analysis** becomes useful.
+While understanding the time-domain behavior of a system is fundamental, it can sometimes be challenging to discern **underlying patterns, periodicities, or oscillatory features** directly from time-domain data.
+This is precisely where **spectral analysis** proves invaluable, as it allows us to examine signals in the frequency domain, clearly identifying and characterizing these hidden structures.

 ### Understand the Signal from Frequency Domain